 The most common method for determining the viability of a safety improvement is the calculation of the benefit cost ratio (BCR).
-The BCR refers to the safety benefit (reduction of crashes) of the modification and the present value project cost of implementing the proposed improvement.
-The purpose of this article is to present a practical example of how the BCR is calculated.
+The BCR refers to the SAFETY BENEFIT (reduction of crashes) of the modification and the PRESENT VALUE PROJECT COST of implementing the proposed improvement.
+The purpose of this article is to present a practical example of how the BCR is calculated and when it should be used for decision making.
+Also presented is the use of how the Net Present Value is calculated and when it should be used rather than the BCR.

 Every safety benefit calculation is done for various purposes requiring different assumptions.
-The following questions and key assumptions will help to determine the effort required and what analyst makes correct assumptions regarding time, inflation, service life, volume adjustments, and analysis period.
+The following list helps determine the effort required and what assumptions the analyst makes regarding time, inflation, service life, volume adjustments, and analysis period.
 The analyst should state all assumptions in their deliverables.

 When comparing alternatives, including build and no-build, all benefits and costs must be normalized by standardizing the analysis period.
 Typical practice is to use a 20 year analysis period.